 Sacks of frankincense line most alleyways in spice souqs.
 Frankincense was once more valuable than gold and the worlds most expensive fragrance, Amouage, contains the finest frankincense from Oman.
 The clearer the crystals the better the frankincense.
-Traditional burners make superb presents and its worth trying several different types of frankincense before choosing.
-Oud, the rare scented wood is also sold in perfume shops.
+Most shops also sell traditional burners.
+Oud, the rare scented wood is also available in perfume shops.
 It can be mixed with frankincense to waft a wonderful scent when burnt.

 Fabrics and Textiles

 Some of the finest silks from the Far East are to be found in the UAE.
 Fabrics are normally good value and high quality.
-Pashminas are a popular purchase and are readily available.
-Be careful, though, they can vary hugely in quality and price and make sure to bargain.
+Pashminas are a popular purchase, although they can vary hugely in quality and price.

-No visit to Arabia is complete without a trip to a carpet store.
-There are carpet outlets in most shopping centres but, for the essential flavour of the region, a trip to the carpet souq is a must.
-The Blue Souq in Sharjah, offers the widest range of carpets at the keenest prices, but most carpet souqs will carry an assortment of ancient and modern carpets.
 The finest carpets come from Iran the traditional Persian carpets.
 Handmade from silk, an authentic carpet will bear the signature of its creator woven into the design.
-The designs are many, each individual and many specific to particular families or tribes.
+The designs are many, each individual and usually specific to particular families or tribes.

 Persian carpets are at the top of the price scale and many are so exquisite that putting them on the floor is practically unthinkable.
-There are many cheaper options, most just as hard wearing.
+There are cheaper options and most are just as hard wearing.
 India, Kashmir, Pakistan and to a lesser degree Afghanistan all produce high quality carpets.
-Many are copies of Persian designs but some are original.
-Most carpet traders are knowledgeable about their wares and will be happy to explain the difference between a machine made or handwoven carpet and describe in detail how carpets are made and from which villages they originate.
+Most carpet traders are knowledgeable about their wares and will be happy to explain the difference between a machine-made or handwoven carpet, as well as describe in detail how carpets are made and from which villages they originate.

-If you are unable to choose the perfect carpet first time there is no need to worry.
 Most traders will buy carpets back or swap them for similar products.
-Traditionally carpets are intended to last a lifetime, indeed many on sale are far older.
+Traditionally, carpets are intended to last a lifetime and many on sale are far older.

 Souqs and antique shops stock wonderful old oriental carpets, exotic wall hangings, elegant Arabic coffeepots made of hand-beaten copper, carved wooden chests, ornamental khanjars (traditional daggers), chunky silver jewellery, shishas, intricate jewellery boxes, woven camel-hair goods, worry beads and brass.
-Good quality antique goods are available.
-However many items are reproductions.
+Some good quality antique goods are available but many items are reproductions.

-Asian tapestries are readily available and make superb wall-hangings and table runners.
+Asian tapestries are popular and make superb wall-hangings and table runners.
 Embroidered Syrian cushions add a touch of luxury to all sofas and many come with matching tablecloths.

 Fresh Vegetables and Fish

-The souqs specializing in vegetables and fish are well worth a visit to view the enormous selection of produce and drink in the atmosphere of the bustling marketplace even if you do not want to make a purchase.
+Souqs specializing in vegetables and fish are well worth a visit to view the enormous selection of produce and drink in the atmosphere of the bustling marketplace.

-Fresh fish from Gulf waters are landed in the early morning and late at night and the fish souqs are busiest on Thursdays, Fridays, and on public holidays.
-You will probably be approached by a helper who, for a small fee will carry your bags, bargain for you if you wish to purchase a fish and even arrange to have your fish filleted and scaled.
-Hamour (grouper), hamra (red snapper), zubeidi (pomfret), jodar (tuna), cigalees (similar to crayfish), lobster, prawns, crayfish and even shark are some of the varieties on offer.
-Be careful as the ground in the fish souq is usually wet and slippery.
+Fresh fish from local waters are landed in the early morning and late at night and are on display alongside imported fish and seafood.
+The fish souqs are busiest on Thursdays, Fridays, and on public holidays.
+For a small fee a helper will carry your bags, bargain for you if you wish to purchase a fish and even arrange to have your fish filleted and scaled.